 Storing Ferns, Ground Covers, and Perennials

-To store your ferns, ground covers, and perennials before you are able to plant them, please place them in temperatures of 38-42 degrees which puts them in a dormant stage.
-An area like a basement, cellar, or garage would work perfectly to store your ferns, ground covers, and perennials.
+To store your ferns, ground covers, and perennials before you can plant them, please place them in temperatures of 38-42 degrees which puts them in a dormant stage.
+An area like a basement, cellar, or garage would ideally store your ferns, ground covers, and perennials.
 Remember to remove from the shipping packaging, cover with potting soil, and lightly mist with water every other day.
-If you have a smaller order, keep the plants in the bags and put in the crisper or bottom section drawers of your refrigerator.
+If you have a smaller order, keep the plants in the bags and put them in the crisper or bottom section drawers of your refrigerator.

 Storing Lives Stakes and Wetland Plants

-To store your live stakes and wetland plants properly, place the roots in a pond, large trough, or lake.
+Place the roots in a pond, large trough, or lake to store your live stakes and wetland plants properly.
 If you do not have this, then get a container and fill it with water.
 The only thing to watch is the freshness of the water.
 Remove any algae or stagnant water to make sure your plants remain as healthy as they were when you received them.
-Rinsing the water out every couple days helps.
+Rinsing the water out every couple of days helps.